dimensi0n/flume/README.md

 With the power of HTTP Requests.

-Flume is based on an SQL database and it's written in Golang.
+Flume is based on an SQLITE database and it's written in Golang.
 ```